jaxonparker18/ECE5780/README.md

 ### Lab 01: Intro/GPIO

-- Description: Timers, PWM and GPIO Alternate Functions
+- Description: The STM32F072 Discovery and Toolchain, Memory-Mapped Peripherals and the GPIO
 - Contains: Code and Postlab

 ### Lab 02: Interrupts